Day in the life on a Yoga Retreat

 EARLY + MORNING YOGA

-Typically coffee and tea is already set out for everyone by 6:30 am.
+Typically coffee and tea are already set out for everyone by 6:30 am.

 I find it interesting that by this time most people are already up and about.